PranitaNakka/DSCI-6011-Deep-Learning-Project/Food Image Recognition Using Deep.md

 ### Features
 - **Image Classification**: Classify various food items from images.
 - **Model Training**: Instructions on how to train the model with new data.
-- **Accuracy Metrics**: Evaluate the performance of the model with precision, recall, and F1-score.
+- **Metrics**: Evaluate the performance of the model with plots of Accuracy and Loss.

 ## Getting Started